CesiumGS/cesium-native/doc/topics/async-system.md

 ## Lambda Captures and Thread Safety {#lambda-captures-and-thread-safety}

 `AsyncSystem` is a powerful abstraction for writing safe and easy-to-understand multithreaded code.
 Even if so, `AsyncSystem` does not completely prevent you from creating data races.
-In particular, it's essential to use care and good judgement when choosing what to capture in continuation lambdas.
+In particular, it's essential to use care and good judgment when choosing what to capture in continuation lambdas.
 Here are some tips:

 * DO NOT capture by reference or pointer, unless you're certain that the object referenced is thread-safe and will still be around when the continuation is invoked.
 This can be difficult to achieve in practice!
 * DO think in terms of transferring ownership of an object to the promise chain, and transferring ownership back out at the end.
 This requires use of `std::move` and a `mutable` lambda (so that the captured value is not `const`).
 It looks like this: